abdulmalik0602/abdulmalik0602/README.md

 ---

+## 💼 Current Role

+👨‍💻 **Full Stack Developer**
+🔹 Leading development of cloud-native applications using Kotlin Spring Boot, React, and Flutter.
+🔹 Responsible for end-to-end delivery: from designing scalable microservices to deploying with Kubernetes and AWS.
+🔹 Acts as **Cloud & Git Admin**, facilitating seamless collaboration, managing CI/CD, and mentoring junior developers.

+---

 ## 💼 About Me

 🚀 I build **cloud-native, microservice-based platforms** that scale — from clean UI to secure APIs and production-ready CI/CD pipelines.